MarkKozel/CompOrgEText/review_notes.md

 - The differences between analog and digital computer systems
 - How specific-use computers gave way to the general-use computer we use today

-Course > Foundations: I didn’t know how to put numbered items in the text, but you’ll see where I wanted to put them:
+**Fixed** Course > Foundations: I didn’t know how to put numbered items in the text, but you’ll see where I wanted to put them:
 Finally, we will dive down to the lowest levels of computer hardware: transistors.
 We'll understand:
 1. How transistors create circuits to perform numeric and logical operations.
 1. How circuits are used to store information, route data, and ultimately create a microarchitecture that can execute complex programs.

-Diversity in Computer Science
+**TODO** Diversity in Computer Science
 The current makeup: is that in the U.S. or in the world?
 This section needs to be update and cited, like with information in this article in 2018: https://www.pewresearch.org/social-trends/2018/01/09/diversity-in-the-stem-workforce-varies-widely-across-jobs/